OmriBaso/DLLicous-MaliciousDLL/README.md

 Usage is pretty simple just run the scripy with Python3 or " .\DLLicous.py "

-and the script will prompt you for everything you ned
+and the script will prompt you for everything you need

 **Credits**